Key Themes in Section 1115 Medicaid Expansion Waivers

 |Retroactive Coverage:||Under extension, three-month retroactive coverage is conditionally waived, after state completes eligibility determination mitigation plan and contingent upon timely eligibility determinations, provision of benefits during reasonable opportunity period for otherwise eligible individuals who attest to immigration status, and April 1, 2017 implementation of hospital presumptive eligibility program.

 State seeks amendment to eliminate retroactive eligibility for expansion adults, including medically frail, beginning on or after July 1, 2017.
 Coverage for expansion adults would be effective the first day of the month in which the individual applied for coverage.
 State seeks to eliminate the requirements to complete an eligibility determination mitigation plan, provide benefits during a reasonable opportunity period, and implement hospital presumptive eligibility.

 |Premiums:||State pays monthly premiums directly to QHPs.
 For ESI, employer must pay 25% of overall cost of coverage, except that state pays employer share for 3 years for those who offer non-grandfathered coverage as of Jan.
 2017, and had not offered any coverage in 2016 or previously offered only grandfathered coverage.*

-Extension requires beneficiaries with income from 100-138% FPL are required to pay monthly premiums of up to 2% of household income, regardless of whether coverage is obtained through ESI or QHP.
+Extension requires beneficiaries with income from 100-138% FPL to pay monthly premiums of up to 2% of household income, regardless of whether coverage is obtained through ESI or QHP.

 Premium payments are not a condition of Medicaid eligibility.
 State may attempt to collect unpaid premiums if beneficiaries do not make payments within two-month grace period but may not report debt to credit reporting agencies, place a lien on beneficiary’s home, refer to debt collectors, file lawsuit, seek a court order to garnish earnings, or sell debt to a third party collection agency.